rudderlabs/rudderstack-docs/data-warehouse-integrations/s3-datalake.md

-*  **AWS Access Key ID, AWS Secret Access Key** - Your AWS Access Key ID and AWS Secret Access Key.
+*  **AWS Access Key ID, AWS Secret Access Key** - Your AWS Access Key ID and AWS Secret Access Key.These credentials should have permissions to read and write into the configured bucket.